- An Oklahoma Medicaid expansion initiative was approved by voters in June 2020; expansion takes effect July 1, 2021 (enrollment begins June 1, 2021).

 As described below, Oklahoma submitted a waiver proposal to CMS in December 2018, seeking permission to implement a Medicaid work requirement.
-But Governor Stitt’s administration has also been working on a new approach, called SoonerCare 2.0.
-Instead of the straight Medicaid expansion called for in the ballot initiative that is supposed to go before voters in 2020, Stitt’s proposal is significantly more complicated.
+But Governor Stitt’s administration had also been working on a new approach, called SoonerCare 2.0.
+Instead of the straight Medicaid expansion called for in the ballot initiative that was ultimately approved by voters in 2020, Stitt’s proposal was significantly more complicated.

 In early 2020, the Stitt administration expressed support for the Trump administration’s Healthy Adult Opportunity Medicaid waiver approach, and rolled out a proposal designed to take advantage of the new flexibility the federal government is offering states.

-SoonerCare 2.0 called for Medicaid expansion as of July 2020, although as noted above, that has been canceled as a result of the COVID-19 pandemic.
-But the second phase of the program, which would require federal approval and would take effect in July 2021, calls for premiums for people eligible due to Medicaid expansion, a per-capita spending cap, a waiver of retroactive coverage, and a Medicaid work requirement (work requirements face a very uncertain legal status, and there are currently none in effect anywhere in the country as of 2020).
+SoonerCare 2.0 called for Medicaid expansion as of July 2020, although as noted above, that was canceled as a result of the COVID-19 pandemic.
+But the second phase of the program, which would have required federal approval and would have taken effect in July 2021, called for premiums for people eligible due to Medicaid expansion, a per-capita spending cap, a waiver of retroactive coverage, and a Medicaid work requirement (the Biden administration has notified states that approved work requirements are being reconsidered and likely rescinded, and that additional work requirement proposals are unlikely to be approved, as they do not mesh with the goals of the Medicaid program; no Medicaid work requirements have been in effect anywhere in the country since early 2020).

 Since late 2018, Oklahoma has been awaiting federal approval for a Medicaid work requirement

-Even though Oklahoma has not expanded Medicaid, the state is seeking federal permission to impose a work requirement on its Medicaid population, based on the executive order signed by then-Governor Mary Fallin in March 2018, and HB2932, enacted in May 2018, both of which directed the Oklahoma Health Care Authority to seek federal permission to implement a Medicaid work requirement.
+Oklahoma has long been seeking federal permission to impose a work requirement on its Medicaid population (despite rejecting Medicaid expansion until voters authorized it themselves).
+The work requirement proposal ws based on the executive order signed by then-Governor Mary Fallin in March 2018, and HB2932, enacted in May 2018, both of which directed the Oklahoma Health Care Authority to seek federal permission to implement a Medicaid work requirement.

 Throughout the summer of 2018, the Oklahoma Health Care Authority received 1,000 comments from the public on the proposed work requirement.
-The state submitted its proposed SoonerCare amendment in December 2018.
-If federal approval is granted, the state’s proposed amendment would:
+The state submitted its proposed SoonerCare amendment in December 2018 (the proposal was still pending federal approval when the Biden administration took office; states have been notified of the new administration’s stance that Medicaid work requirements are not in line with the Medicaid program’s goals and are not likely to be approved).
+The state’s proposed amendment would:

 - Require non-exempt SoonerCare enrollees, age 19-50, to work at least 20 hours per week (or participate in various community engagement activities, including community service, job training, etc. for a total of 20 hours per week).